freva-org/freva-nextgen/docs/source/auth/index.rst

     :type username: str
     :form password: The password for the login
     :type password: str
+    :form refresh_token: The refresh token that is used to create a new token the refresh token can be used instead of authorizing via user creentials.
+    :type refresh_token: str
-    :form client-id: The unique identifier for your application used to request an OAuth2 access token from the authentication server, this form parameter is optional.
+    :form client_id: The unique identifier for your application used to request an OAuth2 access token from the authentication server, this form parameter is optional.
+    :type client_id: str
+    :form client_secret: An optional client secret used for authentication this parameters is optional an in most cases not neeede
-    :type client-id: str
+    :type client_secret: str
     :statuscode 200: no error
     :statuscode 401: unauthorized
     :resheader Content-Type: ``application/json``: access and refresh token.